aws-samples/data-perimeter-policy-examples/service_specific_guidance/config-specific-guidance.md

 Perimeter type applicability: identity perimeter applied on resource; resource perimeter applied on identity.

-PutAggregationAuthorization allows you to authorize another account to collect data from your account
+PutAggregationAuthorization allows you to authorize another account to collect data from your account.

 See ["Sid":"PreventExternalResourceShare"](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main/service_control_policies#sidpreventexternalresourceshare) for a list of resources that can be granted cross-account access.